MadBomber/aia/README.md

 **Most Recent Change**

-v0.4.2 = Added a role option to be prepended to a primary prompt. v0.4.1 - Added a chat mode.
+v0.4.3 - Added the --env and --erb options.
+Prompts can now be dynamic. v0.4.2 - Added a --role option to be prepended to a primary prompt. v0.4.1 - Added --chat and --speak options.
 Prompt directives are now supported.

 <!-- Tocer[start]: Auto-generated, don't remove. -->